 Insulate your roof.
-And while you’re at it, paint it too.
-Insulating your roof and the attic prevents all the heat that builds up as sunlight hits the roof from entering your house.
+And while you’re at it, paint it, too.
+Insulating the top of your house, including the attic, prevents all the heat that builds up as sunlight hits the roof from entering the residence.
 It is an added layer of protection against the summer sun.
 Building your roof out of reflective materials is another way of making sure that less heat is absorbed through the roof.
 Like white linen on the beach, this has historically meant using materials that are lighter in color.
 But white roofs are not necessarily first on the list of most homeowners’ aesthetic desires.

 “Now the roofing industry has been developing dark colored roofing shingles that happen to be highly reflective,” says Loftness.
 “In other words, color and reflectivity used to be just like the windows.
 There used to be one choice: if you wanted to be highly reflective, you had to put a white roof on.
 But today they’ve figured out a way to make coatings that aren’t white, but that actually are highly reflective.”

 There’s a reason images of Mediterranean villas and Arabian desert abodes flood our minds when we think of hot sweltering summers.
 Those houses have traditionally always been built to withstand high degrees of warming.
 You’ll also notice a significant lack of wooden structures and attics.
 That’s because heavy, thick materials like concrete have a lot more thermal mass, which allows them to store excess heat during the day, which is then removed later at night by cool air.
 Through this process, materials like concrete, stone and brick are better at passively cooling homes because they essentially have a lot more capacity to store the heat that would otherwise get transferred to the air inside the house.